JakobJingleheimer/node/doc/api/esm.md

 }
 ```

-#### `getFormat(url, context, defaultGetFormat)`

-> Note: The loaders API is being redesigned.
-This hook may disappear or its
-> signature may change.
-Do not rely on the API described below.
+### `load(url, context, defaultLoad)`

+> Note: Previously the experimental version had 3 separate hooks, which have been consolidated into this one.

 * `url` {string}
 * `context` {Object}
-* `defaultGetFormat` {Function}
+* `defaultLoad` {Function}
 * Returns: {Object}
   * `format` {string}
+  * `source` {string|SharedArrayBuffer|Uint8Array}

-The `getFormat` hook provides a way to define a custom method of determining how
+The `load` hook provides a way to define a custom method of determining how
-a URL should be interpreted.
-The `format` returned also affects what the
+a URL should be interpreted, retrieved, and parsed.

-acceptable forms of source values are for a module when parsing.
-This can be one
-of the following:
+For chained loaders, intermediary values of `format` can be any string (perhaps to be used by another loader in the chain); however, the _final_ value of `format` must be one of the following:

 | `format`     | Description                    | Acceptable Types For `source` Returned by `getSource` or `transformSource` |
 | ------------ | ------------------------------ | -------------------------------------------------------------------------- |